Welcome to the Rhode Island Good Neighbor Energy Fund

 - Text WARM to 91999 to have a debit/credit card donation form sent to your phone.

-For more information, please contact UWRI by dialing 2-1-1 from any phone, or by visiting us at uwri.org.
+For more information, please contact United Way of Rhode Island by dialing 2-1-1 from any phone, or by visiting us at unitedwayri.org.

-- The Good Neighbor Energy Fund is available to any Rhode Islander who, because of financial difficulty, needs assistance paying a current energy expense and meets eligibility guidelines.
+- The Good Neighbor Energy Fund is available to any Rhode Islander who, because of temporary crisis, needs assistance paying a current energy expense and meets eligibility guidelines.

 - The Good Neighbor Energy Fund is administered by United Way of Rhode Island.